ylizama/transatlantic_bibliometric/README.md

 The dataset contains  8277 entries (books,book chapters,articles,and conference proceedings) resulting from the search:‘transatlantic OR trans-atlantic OR transatlántico OR trans-atlántico’ in Web of Sciences, Scopus and Google Books.

+## Research output
+Lizama-Mue, Yadira and Daniel Varona.
+“A Bibliometric Approach to the Structure and Dynamic of the Transatlantic Studies Network.”
+Arts and Humanities’ Research Day, 2018 http://www.yadiralizamamue.ca/wp-content/uploads/2020/06/LizamaVarona.pdf

 ## Tools

 * [Python](https://www.python.org)